 - Eat a balanced diet.

-- Turn off electronics or use blue light blocking glasses in the hours before bed.
+- Turn off electronics and/or use blue light blocking glasses in the hours before bed.

 - Wind down before bed; try taking a hot epsom salt bath, reading, or even coloring.